 Increase restaurant profit: What you can do to improve your bottom line

-Do you know how to increase restaurant profit?
 We have heard this many times, “Nothing is wrong with my restaurant.
 Everything is great!
 My customers are happy.
-I have good employees and the food it great.
+I have good employees and the food is great.
 My only problem is that I’m not making a profit.”
 This could be absolutely true, except for the first statement.
+Your restaurant profit loss is happening for a reason.
 Maybe you do have great employees, your customers are happy and your food is great.
-However, you should be making a profit, so if that’s the case, then there is something wrong.
-Yes, unfortunately there is a problem.
+However, if you want to increase restaurant profit, then you need to determine where to correct issues.
+Yes, unfortunately, there is a problem.

 For the most part, you have a great restaurant, but something is holding you back from the profits you could be making.